ls1intum/artemis-sdk/artemis-sdk/Setup.md

-1) generate OpenAPI spec inside the artemis project and use it for the code generation (use the openapi.fixed.json with manual fixes)
+1) generate OpenAPI spec inside the artemis project and use it for the code generation (copy the file openapi.json to the root of this project)
-// TODO: fix the spring boot code so that the right spec file gets generated
 2) generate the client code:
    docker run --rm --user 1000:1000 \
    -v ${PWD}:/local openapitools/openapi-generator-cli generate \
-   -i /local/openapi.fixed.json \
+   -i /local/openapi.json \
    -g java \
    -o /local \
    -c /local/openapi-generator-config.yaml